CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-1.md

 $ npm install
 ```

-After it has finished downloading the depndencies, run:
+After it has finished downloading the dependencies, run:

 ```shell
 $ npm start